 Athens

-If you decide to stay in Athens, below are some famous sites to see while you’re there.
+If you decide to stay in Athens, below are some well-known sites to see while you’re there.

 Parthenon and Acropolis